danielmartinezap/PactDemo/README.md

 # Pact.js Contract Testing Demo - 2025 Edition

-This project demonstrates **Consumer-Driven Contract Testing** using Pact.js v16, designed for AQA engineers learning the fundamentals.
+This project demonstrates **Consumer-Driven Contract Testing** using Pact.js v13.2.0, designed for AQA engineers learning the fundamentals.

-## 🎯 What This Project Teaches
+##  What This Project Teaches

 - **Contract Testing Fundamentals**: How consumer and provider teams can collaborate through contracts
-- **Pact.js v16 Features**: Latest 2025 features and best practices
+- **Pact.js v13.2.0 Features**: Stable 2025 features and best practices
-- **Real-world Implementation**: Practical examples your team can adapt
+- **Real-world Implementation**: Practical examples our team can adapt

-## 🚀 Quick Start
+## Quick Start

 ### Prerequisites
-- Node.js 16+ (required for Pact.js v16)
+- Node.js 16+ (required for Pact.js v13.2.0)
 - npm or yarn

 ### Installation